Short argument sparks fatal shooting at Independence gas station, owner says

 The argument between two men ended with one man killed and the other arrested about 2 p.m. at the FavTrip gas station at 10507 E. 23rd St.

-Police on Sunday identified the homicide victim as Cahoon N. Littlejohn, 28, of Independence.
+Police on Sunday identified the homicide victim as Cahoone N. Littlejohn, 24, of Independence.

 The deadly encounter was captured on the gas station's surveillance cameras.
 The owner, whom The Star is not naming because he is a witness to the shooting, was not present during the incident but watched the video and described on Sunday what he saw.